 Following the hearing, in January 2015, Alameda County Superior Court Judge Evelio Grillo issued his final ruling.
 Judge Grillo changed his tentative ruling based on the arguments presented by the Petitioners in the November hearing.
 He sidestepped the feasibility issue, and he did not address the legality of the COG.
 Ultimately the Trial Court Judge ruled against the Plaintiffs in the war over protecting cities and counties from a transformation of local government, but for different reasons.
 Read the Final Ruling here.

 We lost at trial, as the Trial Court gave the go-ahead to the remaking of the structure of the California government.
 Both the Trial Court and the State Legislature have had a hand in the remake of the California government.
 The Legislature is remaking the government and the Trial Court is authorizing it, without any Constitutional authority or public awareness.
-The Bay Area cities have been lured to remake their zoning ordinances in order to qualify for receipt of a share of Plan Bay Area’s $16 billion ‘start up’ fund to be distributed by ABAG, unless there is Court intervention.
+The Bay Area cities have been lured to remake their zoning ordinances in order to qualify for receipt of a share of Plan Bay Area’s $16 billion ‘start up’ fund, which has been distributed by ABAG to 100 cities in the Bay Area.
 The One Bay Area Plan intends for the San Francisco Bay Area to become the first American City-State (see video here).
 As the Bay Area goes, so will Los Angeles and then San Diego.

 Opening Brief – October 9, 2015

 On October 9, 2015, the Plaintiffs/Appellants filed the Appeal Opening Brief in the One Bay Area/Plan Bay Area lawsuit against the Association of Bay Area Governments (ABAG), thanks to the financial contributions and pledges of funds necessary to enable this litigation to continue.

 Response Brief from ABAG – November 23, 2015